-Janefield in Bundoora, in the 1920s started out as a Red Cross Tuberculosis Sanatorium for the rehabilitation of returned WWI soldiers.
-This was before Gresswell and Macleod Hospitals had been established further down Plenty Road at the Mont Park precinct.
-The site shared a history, culture and services with the Mont Park ‘psychopolis’.
+Janefield in Bundoora, in the 1920s started out as a Red Cross Tuberculosis Sanatorium where returned WWI soldiers who were recovering from TB could commence their rehabilitation.
+This was when Macleod Sanatorium had been established further down Plenty Road at the Mont Park precinct for the very sick men.
+The Janefield site shared a history, culture and services with the Mont Park ‘psychopolis’.
 At Janefield, the military veterans lived in ‘men’s quarters’ located near the original homestead on 926 acres of farm land, which included 200 acres east of the Plenty River.
 Veterans trained in the fresh country air – learning about farming, orcharding, vegetable production, tobacco and flower growing, hay and wood harvesting.
 They raised poultry, pigs, dairy cows and sheep and, along with the Mont Park farm, provided valuable produce to all the Victorian mental health facilities.

 Dr Ernest Jones supported closure of this Sanatorium in the 1930s and by 1937, Janefield began housing and caring for Victorian children with intellectual disabilities.
 The accommodation was not like the custodial atmosphere of Kew Cottages, but more ‘barracks style’.
 The children (girls only at first) led segregated, monotonous lives without any treatment, training or recreation.
 The children were walked five miles to Mont Park to visit the dentist.

 By WWII, there was a classroom and a hall for the 44 children at Janefield.
 Girls now learnt to do mending, washing, cleaning, cooking, knitting for the troops and making camouflage nets.
 During war time, Army and Air Force personnel sometimes trained at the site.